wp-plugins/media-library-assistant/readme.txt

 * New: On the Media/Assistant submenu table values in the **Base File column can be clicked** to filter the table by the column value.
 This is useful for plugins such as Polylang that assign the same base file to items translated into multiple languages.
 * New: On the Media/Assistant submenu table  **`template:[+empty+]`** has been added to the Bulk Edit area processing and IPTC/EXIF Standard Field mapping to support deleting the content of the Title, Caption, Description and ALT Text fields.
 * New: A **"tax_relation" parameter** has been added for `[mla_gallery]` simple taxonomy searches that involve two or more taxonomies.
+* New: A **"url" format option** has been added for `[mla_gallery]` substitution parameters that must be encoded for use in an HTML href/URL context, e.g., in hyperlink (`a`) or `img` tag.
 * New: An **"attr" format option** has been added for `[mla_gallery]` substitution parameters that must be encoded for use in an HTML attribute context, e.g., in the `title=` attribute of a hyperlink (`a`) or `img` tag.
 * New: The "MLA Tax Query Example" plugin in `/examples/mla-tax-query-example.php.txt` has been enhanced to handle `orderby`, `order` and `post_mime_type` parameters.
+* New: On the "help" dropdown for Media/Assistant submenu table a new tab has been added to document the "Where-used Reporting" information.
 * New: Examples for custom field mapping/use and IPTC/EXIF mapping/use have been added to the Settings/Media Library Assistant Documentation tab.
 * Fix: On the Media/Assistant submenu table a bug in the "where-used" information for attachments inserted in the body of a post/page but not used in a `[gallery]`, `[mla_gallery]` or Featured Image has been fixed.
 * Fix: For `[mla_gallery]` simple taxonomy searches that involve two or more taxonomies are now processed correctly.